-As you can see from our reports title it’s all about the Caribbean today as Royal Caribbean have revealed fleet deployments in the region.
-The announcement affects some of the worlds largest cruise ships.
+As you can see from the title of our report it’s all about the Caribbean today as Royal Caribbean has revealed fleet deployments in the region.
+The announcement affects some of the world’s largest cruise ships.

 The cruise line states that “Vacationers can book an unforgettable Caribbean cruise aboard 15 of the world’s most innovative and award-winning cruise ships, sailing from nine convenient U.S. homeports to 39 spectacular ports of call in 18 Caribbean countries, and Bermuda and Canada.”
 It looks like it will be an exciting season in the Caribbean!

 Here are the deployments that the cruise line announced:

 One of the line’s most exciting vessels currently being constructed is Harmony of the Seas and as Cruise Hive previously reported on the huge ship will sail from Port Everglades, Fort Lauderdale, Florida.
 The ship will sail Eastern and Western Caribbean cruises for the winter 2016-17 season.
 Oasis of the Seas and Allure of the Seas will sail the Western Caribbean and two new Eastern Caribbean itineraries in summer 2016, all seven nights in length and also departing from Port Everglades. in the winter Oasis of the Seas will move to Port Canaveral, Florida sailing Eastern and Western Caribbean cruises.